saracpena/MiniSynth/README.md

     JavaScript

 # The approach:
-    Created a parent component, App.js which imports children components, "WhiteKeys.js, BlackKeys.js, and PlayChord.js" and deployed BabySynth on github using ReactJS through an index.html entry point using an index.js
+    Created a parent component, App.js which imports children components, "WhiteKeys.js, BlackKeys.js, and PlayChord.js" and deployed MiniSynth on github using ReactJS through an index.html entry point using an index.js

 # Unsolved problems:
     Successfully align "key note" names